 When Harry Met Sally kept it so real with the various interviews of couples intercut with Harry and Sally’s story.

 Those are stories that people of all ages can relate to.
-If someone hasn’t experienced them yet, they’ve surely heard such stories from their parents and grandparents.
+If someone hasn’t experienced them yet, they’ve undoubtedly heard such stories from their parents and grandparents.
 It makes the material relatable.
 Screenwriters should inject their romantic comedies with such elements of truth and reality.
-And the great thing about that is comedy comes from that — great comedy — because the audience knows exactly what you’re talking about.
+And the great thing about that is comedy comes from that — great comedy — because the audience knows precisely what you’re talking about.
 They’ve seen it first hand with their significant others, family, friends, etc.

 There’s perhaps no better truth — and hilarious at that — in a romantic comedy than what was portrayed by Sally in the same film.

 This may initially make some eyes roll, but you have to look deeper into this rule.
 It’s not just about the eventual kiss between the two lead characters.
 It’s about the moment that they finally come together.
 Audiences want to see that happen.
 They’ve invested their two hours into watching these two characters fail at becoming a couple — conflict is everything — and they want to finally see the moment where it happens.
 Why?
 Because in these types of films, invested audiences are trying to live vicariously through these characters.